 This documentary has everything from colorful characters, to murder mystery, to exotic animals to cults.
 There are tales of triumph, despair, hope and sadness.
 Of course, one of the first things that our lawyers noticed while watching the show, is the many wage and hour laws that were violated throughout the show.
 Of course, that would not be on the forefront of possibly anyone else’s mind, except employment lawyers, but it stood out amongst the other storylines.
-If you are like us at The Spitz Law Firm, undoubtably, you’ve discussed Tiger King more and more during daily conversation.
+If you are like us at Spitz, The Employee’s Law Firm, undoubtably, you’ve discussed Tiger King more and more during daily conversation.
 From sharing your favorite Tiger King Meme, to debating who is the best/worst character on the show, there is so much to discuss.

 Our attorneys, as most lawyers will do, offer a disclosur: none of the characters on the show are good people.
 Another disclosure: spoilers are coming ahead.
 If you don’t what to spoil your viewing, stop here.